-- insurance clerical officeroffice administrator
+bank teller insurance clerical officer financial adviser accountant office administrator customer service

-- financial adviser

-- customer service

 Mandatory course requirements to attain an HSC credential in this course

 Students must complete a minimum of 70 hours work placement over two years to practise and extend their learning.
 It is permissible for up to 50% of the work placement requirement to be undertaken in a simulated work environment.